designerguy13-photonics/risc-v-myth-workshop-august-designerguy13-photonics/README.md

 # RISC-V_MYTH_Workshop
-# RISC-V_MYTH_Workshop
 What an amazing project experience with RISC-V MYTH (Microprocessor for You in Thirty Hours) workshop conducted by VSDFLOW and REDWOOD-EDA
 It is now time to pen down some important takeaways while you try to build your own RISC-V architecture.
 Well let me tell you very frankly that I never understood any microprocessor architecture this way, the way I understand it now.
 All thanks to that hands-on experience using
-## VSD-Flow-spike tool and Makerchip open-source platforms
-Couldn’t imagine that its possible to understand and then implement a complete RISC-V core with basic instruction set in just 5 days.
+ **VSD-Flow-spike tool and Makerchip open-source platforms** Couldn’t imagine that its possible to understand and then implement a complete RISC-V core with basic instruction set in just 5 days.
 And that too using  C, assembly (pseudo codes)  and this emerging TL-Verilog for HDL implementation.

 # Table of Contents
 - [What is RISC V?](#What-is-RISC-V?)